dfinity/portal/docs/tutorials/hackathon-prep-guide/4-exploring-the-frontend.md

 HTTPS outcalls allow smart contract canisters on ICP to make calls directly to external HTTPS servers.
 Then, the response of these HTTPS calls can be used by the smart contract in a safe way that doesn't result in the a replica state divergence.

 HTTPS outcalls provide the ability for different use cases and have several advantages compared to using oracles to handle external requests.
-Some of these are HTTPS outcalls use a stronger trust model since there are no external intermediaries, such as an oracle, required for the canister to communicate with external servers, and using HTTPS outcalls for communicating with external servers makes using canisters feel much closer to a "traditional" programming workflow that may not use blockchains or oracles.
-Most real-world dapps have a need for accessing data stored in off-chain entities, since most digital data is still stored in traditional, 'Web 2', services.
+Some of these are HTTPS outcalls use a stronger trust model since there are no external intermediaries required for the canister to communicate with external servers.
+Using HTTPS outcalls for communicating with external servers makes using canisters feel much closer to a "traditional" programming workflow that may not use blockchains or oracles.
+Most real-world dapps have a need for accessing data stored in off-chain entities, since most digital data is still stored in traditional 'Web 2' services.

-Currently, the ICP HTTPS outcalls feature supports the GET, HEAD, and POST methods for HTTPS requests.
+Currently, the ICP HTTPS outcalls feature supports the `GET`, `HEAD`, and `POST` methods for HTTPS requests.

 You can learn more about HTTPS outcalls in the documentation [here](developer-journey/level-3/3.2-https-outcalls.md).